KiraDiShira/Git/TheFourAreas/Readme.md

 <img src="https://github.com/KiraDiShira/Git/blob/master/TheFourAreas/Images/tfa30.png" />

-I can read the content of the stash with “stash list” and there it is.
+I can read the content of the stash with `stash list` and there it is.

 <img src="https://github.com/KiraDiShira/Git/blob/master/TheFourAreas/Images/tfa31.png" />